Veterinary Laboratory Investigation and Response Network

 Why track resistance in bacteria?

-• Sequencing data are released in real-time as whole-genome sequencing is conducted.
-Antimicrobial susceptibility testing data associated with these isolates are also publicly available.
+- Sequencing data are released in real-time as whole-genome sequencing is conducted.
+More than 11,500 isolates were sequenced, and associated antimicrobial susceptibility testing data are also publicly available.

-• Vet-LIRN partners with the National Antimicrobial Resistance Monitoring System (NARMS) to make the data public (2018 AMR data, 2019 AMR data).
+- Vet-LIRN partners with the National Antimicrobial Resistance Monitoring System (NARMS) to make these data publicly accessible (Animal Pathogen AMR Data).
 This animal pathogen data is reported in conjunction with the National Animal Health Laboratory Network (NAHLN).

 Promoting Antimicrobial Stewardship

-Vet-LIRN supports antimicrobial stewardship efforts by providing funding to veterinary colleges across the United States to work on several projects including:
+Vet-LIRN promotes antimicrobial stewardship efforts by providing funding to veterinary colleges across the United States to support the appropriate use of CVM - regulated products.

 Carbapenem-Resistant Enterobacterales (CRE) - Website